 I quickly fell down the rabbit-hole scrolling through drool-worthy food photos.
 The @Rustic.Vegan shown next, is currently my favorite Instagram food account.
 This guy has mastered food artistry, photography and presentation.
 Every photo makes me want to go vegan and be a food blogger too!

-To inspire others to create… is mastery in art, and the privilege of all creators.
+To inspire others to create is the privilege of all creators.

 ~LeAura Alderson, Cofounder-iCreateDaily.com®